MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 - Line wrap at 79 characters where reasonable.
 - Use spaces around binary operators.
 - Use spaces on either side of colons used for type annotations.
-- Use a single space after commas used in array and tuple literals (e.g.: in inputs to functions and operations).
+- Use a single space after commas used in array and tuple literals (for example, in inputs to functions and operations).
 - Do not use spaces after function, operation, or UDT names, or after the `@` in attribute declarations.
 - Each attribute declaration should be on its own line.